Ho people: Prehistory

+Mediaeval to modern history

 Starting from the period between the 9th and 12th centuries, copper was smelted in many parts of old Singhbhum district.
 It is believed that many immigrants entered Singhbhum from Manbhum in the 14th century or earlier.
-When the Hos entered old Singhbhum, they overcame the Bhuiyas, who were then inhabitants of the forest country.
+When the Hos entered old Singhbhum, they overcame the Bhuiyas by 17th century, who were then inhabitants of the forest country.
 In the latter half of the eighteenth century, the Hos fought several wars against the Rajas of the Chota Nagpur States and Mayurbhanj to retain their independence.
-As far as is known, the Muslims left them alone.
 Although the area was formally claimed to be a part of the Mughal Empire, neither the Mughals nor the Marathas, who were active in the surrounding areas during the decline of the Mughals, ventured into the area.
+As far as is known, the Muslims left them alone and the Ho enjoyed their autonomy.

 In 1765, Chota Nagpur was ceded to the British East India Company as part of Bengal, Bihar, and Orissa Provinces.
-The Raja of Singhbhum asked the British Resident at Midnapore for protection in 1767, but it was not until 1820 that he acknowledged himself as a feudatory of the British.
+The Raja of Singhbhum (de facto Porahat estate) asked the British Resident at Midnapore for protection in 1767, but it was not until 1820 that he acknowledged himself as a feudatory of the British.
 The restless Hos broke the agreement soon and took part in a fierce rebellion of 1831–33, called the Kol uprising, along with the Mundas.
 The immediate cause of the Kol uprising was the disposition of Mankis and extraction of taxes by thikadars (literally meaning contractors) or farmers of rent.
 The Hos and Mundas were joined by the Kurukh and the houses of many thikedars, landlords were burnt and a number of people were killed.
 They also plundered, killed and destroyed villages Hindus.
 It compelled the British to recognise the need for a thorough subjugation of the Hos.
 The uprising was suppressed with a good deal of trouble by several hundred British troops.
 While local troops quelled the uprising, another group under Colonel Richards entered Singhbhum in November 1836.
 Within three months all the ringleaders surrendered.
+Subsequently the "Kolhan Government Estate" was formed by Wilkinson in 1937, composing Ho concentrated areas.
 In 1857, the Raja of Porahat rose in rebellion and a sizeable section of the Hos joined in the revolt.
 Troops were sent who put an end to the disturbances by 1859.